open-front-end/openfrontend/docs/admins/advanced_admin_guide.md

  Identity and Access Management (IAM) API
 ```

-A project that administers GCP resources via the TKFE portal (that has a
+A project that administers GCP resources via the Open Front End (that has a
 service account created within it, as covered above), needs the following APIs:

 ```Text